apioo/fusio-docs/docs/use_cases/spa_backend/social_login.md

 ## Implementation

 If you want to add a new provider you need to create a class which implements the `Fusio\Engine\User\ProviderInterface`.
-Then you need to register this class in your provider.php file.
-To give you an example how such a provider might look please take a look at our Google provider:
+To give you an example how such a provider might look please take a look at our GitHub provider:

 ```php
 <?php